ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/automated_v_and_v/index.rst

 since how much a value deviates due to chance depends on our population size.
 The difficulty of this problem is part of why, in the manual V&V process, we usually check such values visually.

-By building a proof of concept for the PRL simulation, we have begun to formalize this to enable automated V&V of such "fuzzy" values.
+By building a proof-of-concept for the PRL simulation, we have begun to formalize this to enable automated V&V of such "fuzzy" values.
 The approach we have landed on is to use frequentist hypothesis tests that correspond to the values we want to check in the simulation.